Odonno/gitter-bot-how-to/README.md

 You'll need an Azure account to continue.

+**HOTFIX:** Because there was fix on `develop` branch to make `hubot-gitter2` works on Windows, you should update your `package.json` to get the last change.
+Change this line :

+`"hubot-gitter2": "git://github.com/huafu/hubot-gitter2.git#develop",`

 ### Running Hubot in an Azure website ?

 1. `npm install -g azure-cli`